HarryPoon000/Multi-Thread-Repetitive/README.md

 # multithread-repetitive
-A python module using multithreading to speed up bulk and repetitive function calls, which can be imported after adding repetitive.py to your project directory
+A python module using multi-threading to speed up bulk and repetitive function calls, which can be imported after adding repetitive.py to your project directory
 ```python
 import repetitive
 ```